Talanoa with Massey University’s Malia Tuala

 Recently, our director and founder Dr Julia Westera met for a talanoa with Malia Tuala as part of her effective teaching module offered at Massey University to specialist graduate teachers.

 Malia teaches and leads the Pacific focus in the Specialist Teaching post-graduate programme offered at Massey University.
 Malia is also an associate member of the NZ Pasifika Principals Association and Tautai Pacific RTLB.
 She describes herself as “Samoan born, South Auckland raised, West Auckland proud”.

-Malia remains excited about how RT3T™ fits perfectly with two of the three turu of Tapasā, the competency framework for Pacific learners.
+Malia remains excited about how RT3T™ fits perfectly with the turu of Tapasā, the competency framework for Pacific learners.

 Turu 1: Identities, languages, and cultures Demonstrate awareness of the diverse and ethnic-specific identities, languages, and cultures of Pacific learners.

 Turu 2: Collaborative and respectful relationships and professional behaviours Establishes and maintains collaborative and respectful relationships, and professional behaviours that enhance learning and wellbeing for Pacific learners.

 Turu 3: Effective pedagogies for Pacific learners

 Malia wrote the following about the talanoa.

 It was a pleasure to re-connect with Julia Westera again and to learn about how she is working with schools to grow relational, inclusive and confident communities that are learning and achieving through Reciprocal Teaching.